Jin Mandokoro

-Jin Mandokoro (born 3 September 1998) is Japanese kickboxer.
+Jin Mandokoro (born 3 September 1998) is a Japanese kickboxer.

 Combat Press ranks him as the #4 strawweight in the world, as of August 2021.
 He was ranked in the flyweight top ten between September 2020, and July 2021.

 Kickboxing career

+DEEP KICK

 Jin was scheduled to fight Tatsuya Tsubakihara during Hoost Cup Kings Kyoto 2.
 Tsubakihara won the fight by unanimous decision.

 In 2017 he made his RIZIN debut against Issei Ishii.
 Mandokoro won the fight by majority decision.
 He re-matched Issei Ishii at KNOCK OUT's Summer FES event.
 Ishii won the fight by unanimous decision.

 In November 2018, at J-FIGHT, he fought Shota Toyama.
 Mandokoro won the fight by decision.

+RISE

 He was given a chance to fight for the RISE 53 kg title at RISE 132, held at the time by Toki Tamaru.
 Tamaru won the fight by unanimous decision.

 Afterwards, he fought Senga at DEEP☆KICK, and once again dropped a unanimous decision.

 He fought Koki Osaki during RISE 135, and won the bout by unanimous decision.
 He won his second in a row against Kyosuke, winning by a first round KO.

 Mandokoro was scheduled to fight Kazuki Osaki during RISE 139.
 The fight was later cancelled due to the COVID-19 pandemic.
 The fight was subsequently rescheduled for RISE 140.
 Osaki won the fight by majority decision.

 Mandokoro is scheduled to fight Syuto Sato during Rizin 25.
 He won the fight by unanimous decision.

 During the Kyushu Professional Kickboxing vol.2 event, Mandokoro fought Tatsuya Hibata for the WBKF World Super Flyweight title.
 He won the fight by a third-round TKO.

 Mandokoro was scheduled to fight Soma Tameda at RISE on ABEMA 2.
 The bout was a qualifier for the RISE Dead or Alive Tournament.
 Mandokoro won by a first round knockout.
 After qualifying for the tournament, Mandokoro was scheduled to fight Toki Tamaru in the quarterfinals of the 2021 RISE Dead or Alive 53kg Tournament.
 He won the fight by unanimous decision.
 Advancing to the semifinals, Mandokoro was scheduled to face Kazane.
 Madokoro lost the fight by majority decision.

 Mandokoro was scheduled to face Yu Hiramatsu at Rizin Trigger 1 on November 28, 2021.
 He won the fight by a second-round knockout.

 Mandokoro was booked to face Syuto Sato at Rizin 34 – Osaka on March 20, 2022.
 The fight ended as a no contest after Sato injured his ankle in the first round.